SteveC-SoC/JavaScript30/README.md

 - debounce function, need to go over this and break it down

 14 - Object and Arrays - Reference VS Copy

+- Tutorial completed ✔
+- look into copying/changing nested objects

+15 - Local Storage

+- Tutorial Completed ✔
+- The HTML <svg> element is a container for SVG graphics
+- SVG stands for Scalable Vector Graphics
+- updating the list on larger projects, React would be better
+- CHALLENGE add a clear button

+16 - CSS text Shadow Mouse Move Effect

+- Tutorial Completed ✔
+- The contenteditable attribute specifies whether the content of an element is editable or not. this means it can be edited in the browser
+- This one was a good laugh